shadowpeak100/startup/README.md

 The website has been given some basic HTML, including some space for websockets where a live comment/chat system will go.
 This will better facilitate the sense of community fostered on the website.
 I also added a cool code block to give a preview for the different songs others have written.

+## CSS ##
+2/14/24

+The website has been made pretty!
+CSS has been added as well as responsive design.
+Upon resizing to a mobile size, a hamburger menu shows itself using flex box.
+The menu has been created as well as a search bar for finding songs from the data base (functionality will be added later but it has been formatted as a form) Other placeholders such as the login button will allow functionality in the future but has been put in place for now.